-- The energy will be transformed into neural signals and then be sent to the brain.
+- The energy will be transformed into neural signals and sent to the brain.
 According to studies, more than 30% of the world population is left-eye dominant.

-- Nevertheless, such dominance is not persistent as it is dependent on the line-of-path in which the individual may see an object.
+- Nevertheless, such dominance is not persistent as it depends on the line of the path in which the individual may see an object.

 3. Left Ear

-The ears are one of the most advanced and most sensitive organs in the body.
+The ears are one of the body’s most advanced and sensitive organs.

 - Aside from its primary function of transmitting and conversion of sound waves to the brain through its external, middle, and inner layers, the ears also function in the maintenance of the body’s balance or equilibrium.